stat6250-w18/course-questions-wiki/week-07/README.md

 - Question (tchan49-stat6250):Would ELSE statement execute if the previous IF-THEN/ELSE is true?
 - Answer (tchan49-stat6250):ELSE statement excutes only if the previous IF-THEN/ELSE is false.
 - *Question* (jbettonville-stat6250): What is the result if non-mutually exclusive conditions are included in an IF-ELSE statement?
-- Question (aguenane−stat6250): Why is it more efficient to construct IF-THEN/ELSE statements with conditions of decreasing probability?
+- Question (aguenane−stat6250): Does using the LABEL and FORMAT statements in DATA stpes affect how data is stored in the data set?